smilinknight/CyrillicCommandTranslator/README.md

-# Terraria TShock plugin that converts user command input layout from cyrillic into latin.
+Terraria TShock plugin that converts user command input layout from cyrillic into latin.
 Easier input with multilanguaged keyboards.

-> Requires no additional plugin permissions <
+> Requires no additional plugin permissions.